seedwing-io/seedwing-policy/README.md

 A functional type system for implementing policy inspection, audit and enforcement.

-Seedwing Policy consists of several components that may be combined or used standalone as part of a secure software supply chain:
+Seedwing Policy consists of components that may be combined or used standalone as part of a secure software supply chain:

 * *Dogma* - a policy description language.
 * *Engine* - a policy evaluation engine.
-* *Server* - an HTTP server and API for evaluating policies.

 With Seedwing Policy, you can: